Innovations in Safety Technology

 The vest uses electronic sensors to analyze movement and detect a crash.
 If a crash is detected, the portable airbag inflates in less than 100 milliseconds.

 They also have a program that gathers feedback from 500 motorcycle riders across Europe, which will allow them to refine their product further before it starts showing up on store shelves.
 For those concerned about adding bulk, the vest can be worn inside most jackets.

 Most motorcyclists have tipped their bike at some point.
 Honda has been working on a technology that would prevent a motorcycle from falling over when traveling at low speeds or when stopped.

 The company displayed a concept model of their self-balancing motorcycle at this year’s convention, and ending up taking home three “Best of CES awards.”

 Honda’s riding assist technology uses robotics to greatly reduce the possibility of the motorcycle falling over when it is stopped.

 No doubt there are more advancements to come to protect you while you’re riding, and the recently announced technologies could be a great step toward helping you enjoy riding and stop worrying about accidents.

-However, if you are hurt in a motorcycle accident that was someone else’s fault, contact our Binghamton personal injury attorney now for a free consultation about your legal rights.
+However, if you are hurt in a motorcycle accident that was someone else’s fault, contact our motorcycle accident attorneys now for a free consultation about your legal rights.